c-ehrlich/hikaru-discord-bot/README.md

     - Text Permissions
       - Send Messages
       - Send Messages in Threads
-      - Embed Links
       - Read Message History
-      - Add Reactions
       - Use Slash Commands
 - Give the invite link to a moderator of the server, who needs to click it to allow the bot to enter the server.
-- Once the bot is in the server, run `node src/deploy-commands.js` to create documentation and auto-complete for commands on the server
+- Once the bot is in the server, run `node src/deploy-commands.js` to deploy command documentation and auto-complete to the server.
 - After deploying commands, restart the bot and it should now be ready to listen for commands.

 ## Considerations